Inductees in Theater

 Inducted in 1971

-Ms. Buzzi was a Westerly native who gained national recognition for her performances on the Broadway stage, and on television in character roles.
-Although many say she was best known for her work as a comedienne.
+Ruth Buzzi is a Westerly native who gained national recognition for her performances on the Broadway stage, and on television in character roles, although many say she was best known for her work as a comedienne.
 Read more >

 Inducted in 1965